scaleapi/llm-engine/docs/guides/fine_tuning.md

 # Fine-tuning

 Learn how to customize your models on your data with fine-tuning.
+Or get started right away with our [fine-tuning cookbook](https://github.com/scaleapi/llm-engine/blob/main/docs/examples/finetuning.ipynb).

 ## Introduction